balapitchuka/software_configuration/python.md

 **pyenv commands**

-1. List all the python versions and virtualenv present
+1. List all the python versions and virtualenv present.
   ```
   pyenv versions
   ```